Document, email & PDF DRM honor systems.

 - For emails, the original text is held on a Google server (Google Docs) and only linked through to the email

 So the essence of the DRM protection is relying upon the browser to honor the commands that Google are relying on and hoping that our old adversary the Law of Unintended Consequences does not unleash too many disasters along the way.
+Indeed, it is not even a simple matter to send an encrypted email in Gmail – with end-to-end encryption requiring both parties’ organizations to have subscribed to have set up S/MIME.

 Enforcing DRM controls